Home |

 - to learn how to use the FFT to compute spectra of signals.

-- to learn how to use the signal and data generator and the filter functions.
+- to learn how to use the signal generator and the filter design functions.

 - to learn how to use other pre-canned signal analysis functions.